AndelaOSP/art-dashboard/docs/best_practices/conventions.md

 We are using the [airbnb react standards](https://github.com/airbnb/javascript/tree/master/react), with some of the rules overriden to fit special use cases.

 Always follow the _**SOLID and YAGNI principles**_ when writing code.
 This is to ensure that our code becomes easier to maintain, extend and update.
-Fixing a bug in one file should not prompt changes in 5 different files which doesn't have anything to do with the bug, in order not to break existing functionalities.
+Fixing a bug in one file should not prompt changes in 5 different files which doesn't have anything to do with the bug.

 **YAGNI** basically means that _"You aren't gonna need it"_.
 It advocates for adding only the code that you need to implement a feature, not adding a code that you think you will use in the foreseeable future.

 **SOLID** stands for:
-- **Single Responsibility Principl (SRP)**
+- **Single Responsibility Principle (SRP)**
   > A module should have one, and only one, reason to change
   - A module can be a class, function, component, etc, depending on the language or framework you are using.
   - In our case, a module can be a function or class.